 People with type 2 diabetes are no different.
 It’s important to recognize and address sexuality issues that affect people with diabetes.
 Type 2 diabetes can cause sexual complications for both sexes.

-A common sexuality problem in people with type 2 diabetes is a decrease in libido, or loss of a sex drive.
-This can be frustrating if someone had a thriving libido and satisfying sex life prior to a type 2 diabetes diagnosis.
+A common sexual health issue seen in people with type 2 diabetes is a decrease in libido, or loss of a sex drive.
+This can be frustrating if someone had a thriving libido and satisfying sex life before a type 2 diabetes diagnosis.

 - side effects of medications for high blood pressure or depression